 So, let’s move on to its basic and best features because this grill is built on a different level than any other grill that you might have ever owned.

-Moving on to the grill’s components, it has the basic three stainless steel burners, a sear station, cast iron cooking grates, porcelain coated warming rack, a thermometer, cast-aluminium cook box, flavorizer bars, side tables and steel cabinet with stainless steel doors.
+Moving on to the grill’s components, it has the basic three stainless steel burners, a sear station, cast iron cooking grates, a porcelain-coated warming rack, a thermometer, a cast-aluminium cook box, flavorizer bars, side tables and a steel cabinet with stainless steel doors.

 The grill’s superior quality offers you a lifetime of warranty if you keep up with the maintenance.